Zero (Mega Man)

 First developed by Keiji Inafune when he was attempting to create a new design for the X series, Zero was instead used as a secondary character.
-In the Zero series (developed by Inti Creates), Zero was the protagonist and had a change in his design that was meant to impart a more "human feel" to him.
-Zero has since also played a minor role in the ZX series as Model Z.
+In the Zero series (developed by Inti Creates), he was the protagonist and had a change in his design that was meant to impart a more "human feel" to him.
+He also has a minor role in the ZX series as Model Z.

 His inclusion in the Mega Man X series has generally received positive critical response from reviewers.
-His story within the Mega Man Zero series received similar response, at least partly due to how much darker and mature Zero became compared to previous Mega Man characters.
+His story within the Mega Man Zero series received similar response, partly because he became darker and more mature compared to previous Mega Man characters.